polterguy/polterguy.github.io/documentation/magic.lambda.auth/index.md

 an _"appsettings.json"_ secret you could apply can be found below (don't use the exact same salt, the idea is to provide a _random_ salt, unique for _your_ installation)

 However, during installation, Magic will automatically create a random secret for you.
+Below is an example of how this might look like.

 ```json
 {